High school diplomas vs. GEDs: Do employers care?

 As anyone knows, life often has its own idea about how your plans should go.
 Some students leave school because they need to help with the bills, they start a family or school doesn't seem like the right option for them at the time.
 Whatever the case, they can always return to high school or they can earn their GED®, which stands for General Educational Development.

-According to the U.S. Census Bureau, 12.8 million people over 15 have a GED, which proves that a significant amount of people are opting to take a different path.
+According to the U.S. Census Bureau, 12,841,000 people over the age of 15 have a GED, which proves that a significant amount of people are opting to take a different path.
 This large number of people with GEDs also means that more employers are faced with job seekers with backgrounds that don't fit the traditional model.
-Still, plenty of people are left wondering whether or not their decision to opt for a GED will come back to haunt them.
+Still, plenty of people are left wondering whether or not their decision to opt for GED will come back to haunt them.

 How can a GED impact your career?